 - The sap has been used as a remedy for chest complaints.

-- Furniture, roof beams, floorboards, door and window frames and boat building.
+- Hard load bearing wood makes it popular for furniture, roof beams, floorboards, door and window frames and boat building.

 - The straight stems of these trees were once used for the topmasts of ships.